yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

 So, to beat Lucene, better algorithm is pretty much a requirement.
 Luckily, I did come up with a better search algorithm, which I call *T-Wand*.

-By "better", I mean two senses.
+By "better", I mean in two senses.

 ### Better Relevance

-How many time have you frustrated that the search engine gave you results that you know are worse than what you should be getting?
+How many time have you felt frustrated that the search engine gave you results that you know are worse than what you should be getting?

-> I know there are some documents containing all these search words, why are they not here?
+> I know there are some documents containing all these words, why are they not here?

 "Here" means the first page, or being in the "top-K" results in research parlance.
 Full text search engines, like Lucene, are often optimized to return a limited number (K) of good results as quickly as possible.
 However, what is a "good" result?
 This is where the ideas get muddier.
 It is no longer a purely technical problem, but more of a user experience problem.
 In research parlance, this is called "relevance".

-As someone who has a Ph.D. in Human-computer Interaction (;-)), I feel like I am entitled to define what is "good" in search.
+As someone who has a Ph.D. in Human-computer Interaction ;-), I feel like I am entitled to define what is "good" in search here.
 I hereby declare that:

 > A good top-K algorithm should rank a document containing more user query terms higher than a document containing less number of user query terms.